-- 7. With the Door tool selected, pick Sgl Flush: 36" x 84" from the type selector on the Options Bar. - 8.
-Insert two doors in the west stair shaft as shown in Figure 3-5.4.
+- 7. Select the Door tool from the Home tab and then pick Sgl Flush: 36" x 84" from the Type Selector on the Properties Palette. - 8.
+Insert two doors in the West stair shaft as shown in Figure 3-5.4.
 Remember you are inserting a door into a masonry wall so your door position and size need to work with coursing.
-Thus the 8" dimension. - 9.
-Repeat the previous step to insert doors into the east stair shaft. - 10.
+Thus the 8" dimension (however, you would also need to include the door frame into the equation). - 9.
+Repeat the previous step to insert doors into the East stair shaft. - 10.
 Finish inserting doors for the first floor (Figure 3-5.5).
 Use the following guidelines: - a.
 All doors should be 36" wide and 7'-0" tall. - b.
 You will not insert doors into the curtain wall for now.
 You will do that in a later lesson when you design the curtain wall. - c.
 Use the style and approximate location shown in Figure 3-5.5. - d.
 Doors across from each other in the two atrium walls should align with each other.

-TIP: While inserting the second set of doors, watch/wait for the reference line to show up, indicating alignment. - e.
+TIP: While inserting the second set of doors, watch/wait for the reference line to show up, indicating alignment.

+e.
 Place doors approximately as shown, exact location not given.

-Figure 3-5.4 Door in west stair shaft
+FIGURE 3-5.4 Doors in West stair shaft

-Figure 3-5.5 First floor with doors
+FIGURE 3-5.5 First floor with doors

-Figure 3-5.6 Door properties
+FIGURE 3-5.6 Door properties